MansiSingh111/ExpenseTrackerApp/README.md

     │   └── README.md             # This file

 ---

 ##🧠 What I Learned

--Writing dynamic SQL queries for time-based filtering and grouping.
+- Writing dynamic SQL queries for time-based filtering and grouping.

--Handling NULLs and missing values using IFNULL() and COALESCE().
+- Handling NULLs and missing values using IFNULL() and COALESCE().

--Creating dashboards using Streamlit and Plotly.
+- Creating dashboards using Streamlit and Plotly.

--Analyzing real-world spending behavior through visual insights.
+- Analyzing real-world spending behavior through visual insights.

--Using GitHub for version control and documentation.
+- Using GitHub for version control and documentation.

 ---

 ##📷 Sample Insights

--Top Spending Category: Transportation
+- Top Spending Category: Transportation

--Most Active Spending Days: Friday and Saturday
+- Most Active Spending Days: Friday and Saturday

--Most Cashback Earned From: Stationery
+- Most Cashback Earned From: Stationery

--Most Used Payment Mode: Bank Transfer
+- Most Used Payment Mode: Bank Transfer

--Peak Spending Time: Night
+- Peak Spending Time: Night

--Category with Frequent Small Transactions: Food
+- Category with Frequent Small Transactions: Food